AshkanGanj/Instance-segmentation-with-MaskRCNN-on-Custom-dataset/README.md

 # Results
 Some results after running for 1 epoch

-The model has some erros, which is ok because i just trained it for 1 epoch.
+The model has some errors, which is ok because i trained it just for 1 epoch.

 ![1](https://user-images.githubusercontent.com/55941654/139692582-d9fd1afa-5a14-45f3-b48d-979a44dd9d2f.jpg)